 5. Apply What You Learn

-A project oriented learning where you will try building or creating something as you learn is a good way to gain experience through self-learning.
+Project-oriented learning where you will try building or creating something as you learn is a good way to gain experience through self-learning.

 For instance, if you are working on a web development coding language, you could actually take time out to build a small tool online or a web page that could help you exercise your skills.
 The idea is to keep yourself motivated in the self-learning process.
 Anything that serves as a live example of the course you are going through will come in handy in the near future.

-6. Collaborate with Other Learners
+6. Collaborate With Other Learners

 A great thing about online communities is that it allows you to meet with people from all over the world with similar interests and learning aspirations.
 Try your hand at collaborative learning.
-Some benefits of sharing with fellow learners include:
+Some benefits of sharing with fellow learners are:

 - More access to resources you may have not known earlier.

 - Knowledge transfer and sharing with no set prejudices.

 - Clarifying concepts and discussions on subject topics will stimulate more interest and let you see different views of the same problem.

 - Getting a new perspective of the same topic or idea could help you refine your knowledge in the same area.
 This will actually serve as a classroom environment where different people come together to learn, discuss, and share ideas among one another.